aroberge/reeborg-world-creation/teaching_py/lists-tuples-dicts.md

 The last value is an empty tuple, which is used to represent a position that does not exist in the world.

-We can, of course, assign values to each tuple item.
+We can, of course, assign names to each tuple item.

 ```py
 # facing East at (1, 1)